Liverpool Playhouse

 The Liverpool Playhouse is a theatre in Williamson Square in the city of Liverpool, England.
 It originated in 1866 as a music hall, and in 1911 developed into a repertory theatre.
 As such it nurtured the early careers of many actors and actresses, some of whom went on to achieve national and international reputations.
-Architectural changes have been made to the building over the years, the latest being in 1968 when a modern-style extension was added to the north of the theatre.
+Architectural changes have been made to the building over the years; the most recent was in 1968 when a modern-style extension was added to the north of the theatre.
 In 1999 a trust was formed, joining the management of the Playhouse with that of the Everyman Theatre.